 Jul 03, 2012

-"Its so touching to read your story, and hats-off for not giving up and breastfeeding your twins this long.
+"It is so touching to read your story, and hats-off for not giving up and breastfeeding your twins this long.
 I breastfed my first child(son) exclusively for 21 months.
 Now I have my 22-days old baby girl.
 I am planning to breastfeed her as long as I can, and you are a true inspiration to all mothers :)"

 Sep 26, 2012

-Such a wonderful mom
+Such a wonderful mom by Racha's mommy

-"I feel very happy when I read such stories, as I faced lots of problems during the first 2 months after giving birth to my daughter, one of my breasts was engorged and the nipple was about to ''fall'', I cried every time I had to feed her, but never gave up.
+"I feel very happy when I read such stories, as I faced lots of problems during the first 2 months after giving birth to my daughter, one of my breasts was engorged, and the nipple was about to ''fall'', I cried every time I had to feed her, but never gave up.
 She is still breastfeeding now at the age of 18 months, and I am about to give birth to my second baby in 3 weeks, so planning on tandem nursing.

 You are very, very brave and such a wonderful mom, God bless you and your lovely family."